 Why it’s an unethical ad: Controversy for this ad campaign arose in many different ways.
 The first was the use of world leaders without their consent.
 In fact, one of the ads features Pope Benedict XVI kissing a top Egyptian imam which was quickly removed after being condemned by the Vatican.

 The ads were met with so much backlash that some people started to tear the ads down themselves.
 Despite the backlash, Benetton never withdrew or apologized for the campaign and even went on to win the prestigious Cannes ad festival award.

 Pepsi – Live For Now

-The Ad: Pepsi is known for its high budget ads which usually feature famous faces such as Lionel Messi, Beyonce, Pink, Michael Jackson, and Beckham to name a few.
-This ad was no different and featured celebrity fashion icon, Kendall Jenner.
+The ad: Pepsi is known for its high-budget ads which usually feature famous faces such as Lionel Messi, Beyonce, Pink, Michael Jackson, and Beckham to name a few.
+This Pepsi ad was no different and featured celebrity fashion icon, Kendall Jenner.
 Released in 2017, the ad (which you can watch above) shows Kendall joining a protest outside after removing her black wig and makeup.

 She then proceeds to give a can of Pepsi to a police officer during a stand-off who then smiles and the crowd cheers.
 Kendall Jenner has saved the day, all thanks to Pepsi!

 Why it’s an unethical ad: During the time the advert was released, there were many protests and riots taking place in America over the #BlackLivesMatter campaign.
 The ad took a lot of “inspiration” from these protests and fundamentally undermined the whole point of the protests.
 In addition to this, the ad also received a lot of criticism for how Pepsi was responsible for “saving the day.”

 Within 24 hours of releasing the ad, Pepsi faced a lot of criticism from online users over the ad and had to release an official statement while also pulling the ad.